 Keeping with teams going on massive losing streaks, the Phillies, up 6.5 games on Sept.
 21, 1964 with 12 games to play, somehow lost ten straight, letting the St. Louis Cardinals steal the pennant.

-The most embarrassing part is that the Phillies had three chances to deal the Cardinals a death blow, giving not only themselves a chance but the Cincinnati Reds as well in a three-team playoff.
+The most embarrassing part is that the Phillies had three chances to deal the Cardinals a death blow, giving them a chance and the Cincinnati Reds in a three-team playoff.
 However, that never occurred because the Cardinals won the series to cap the worst collapse in Philadelphia history.
 The Phillies would not make the playoffs again until 12 years later.

 Players must be 21 years of age or older or reach the minimum age for gambling in their respective state and located in jurisdictions where online gambling is legal.
 Please play responsibly.
 Bet with your head, not over it.
 If you or someone you know has a gambling problem, and wants help, call or visit: (a) the Council on Compulsive Gambling of New Jersey at 1-800-Gambler or www.800gambler.org; or (b) Gamblers Anonymous at 855-2-CALL-GA or www.gamblersanonymous.org.